xuhangc/ChatGPT-Academic-Prompt/README.md

 [ChatGPT Prompts for Academic Writing](https://github.com/ahmetbersoz/chatgpt-prompts-for-academic-writing)

-generate latex psudo-algorithm for the following pytorch code, focus on the major steps
+Generate latex psudo-algorithm based on the following pytorch code, focus on the major steps in the module:

 Below is a paragraph from an academic paper.
 Polish the writing to meet the academic style, improve the spelling, grammar, clarity, concision and overall readability.
 When necessary, rewrite the whole sentence.
 Furthermore, list all modification and explain the reasons to do so in markdown table.